 - The Puli’s thick, wavy coat is easily tangled and matted and requires a lot of expert grooming.
 Care needs to be taken in hot weather to avoid overheating.
 Finger grooming is recommended to keep the cords separate.
 Bathing is necessary but it can take 12 hours for the coat to dry.

 - Eye disease: Multi-focal Retinal Dysplasia (MRD) (litter screening)

-- Hip dysplasia (malformation of the hip joints causing pain and disability) breed mean score 10.8 (parents should be lower)
+- Hip dysplasia: breed 5 year mean score 11.9 (parents should be lower)

 - Eye disease: Cataracts